lackhand/princess/genre/traits.md

 Bold
 : You are bold when caution would serve.
   : Choose action over safety in service of the genre.
-  : Without breaking the genre, be selfish.
+  : Back down from a challenge.

 Curious
 : You want the story to continue even when it could resolve too soon.